- 2-Minute Article

-How to Balance Competing Financial Priorities When You’re Close to Retirement
+How to Balance Competing Financial Goals

 Meeting financial goals while saving for retirement can be possible with careful planning.

-Writing a list is an important first step because it helps focus thinking.
-Don’t worry about order or organization yet—just get it all down.
+Writing a list is an important first step because it helps

 The list should include both “nice-to-have” items — such as a vacation home or a new car — and must-haves, such as children’s college costs and retirement.
 And don’t forget about preparing for potential financial surprises, such as caring for an aging parent or unexpected medical costs.

 Compare current monthly income with all household expenses, such as utility payments, food expenses, and so on.
-Our Future Income Planner can help you do this.
-The difference between current income and current expenses is the cash flow available to put toward financial goals.
-If there is little cash available to put aside, work with your financial professional on ways to help cut the household budget to free up additional money for savings.
+Our Future Income Planner can help do this.
+The difference between current income and current expenses is the potential cash flow available to put toward financial goals.
+If there is little cash available to put aside, work with a financial professional on ways to help cut the household budget to free up additional money for savings.

 Even after reducing expenses, there may not be enough to save the desired amount for every goal.
-In that case, work with your financial professional to prioritize which goals should receive full attention, and which can wait.
+In that case, work with a financial professional to prioritize which goals should receive full attention, and which can wait.

 After meeting a financial milestone, such as helping a child make their final tuition payment, redirect the money you were saving toward that goal to retirement instead.
-Starting the year you turn 50, you’re allowed to make “catch-up contributions” of up to $6,000 extra in a 401(k) or 403(b), and up to $1,000 extra in a traditional or Roth IRAii.
+Starting the year you turn 50, you’re allowed to make “catch-up contributions” of up to $6,000 extra in a 401(k) or 403(b), and up to $1,000 extra in a traditional or Roth IRA2.